radiantearth/stac-spec/collection-spec/collection-spec.md

 For a full understanding of the summarized field, a JSON Schema can be added for each summarized field.
 This allows very fine-grained information for each field and each value as JSON Schema is also extensible.
 Each schema must be valid against all corresponding values available for the property in the sub-Items.

-It is recommended to use [JSON Schema draft-07](https://json-schema.org/specification-links.html#draft-7) to align with the JSON Schemas provided by STAC.
 Empty schemas are not allowed.

+JSON Schema draft-07 is the only officially supported JSON Schema version to align with the JSON Schemas provided by STAC.
+Validation uses the JSON Schema meta-schema for draft-07.
+It is allowed to use you use other versions of JSON Schema, but they may not get validated properly.

 For an introduction to JSON Schema, see "[Learn JSON Schema](https://json-schema.org/learn/)".